Three new Themes to start at LINXS in the coming months!

 The theme will offer a comprehensive perspective on imaging techniques using X-rays and neutrons and develop the growing imaging community in the Nordic region.
 It aims to promote the continued advancement and refinement of both sample preparation and instrumentation, fostering development of scientific and innovation environments to enable cutting-edge deep technology and deep learning across science areas.

 It will work across three working groups: WG1.
-Spectral nano-iImaging, WG2.
+Spectral nano-imaging, WG2.
 Micro-tomographic imaging, and WG3.
 Advanced image processing.